flaviocopes/grav-plugin-shoppingcart/README.md

 # Visualizing orders

 Orders are saved in the `user/data/shoppingcart` folder.
-You can view them through the Data Manager plugin.
+You can view them in the Admin through the Data Manager plugin, or just browse the files from the filesystem: the orders are stored as human-readable YAML files.

 # Future

-In the future there will probably be a Pro version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc.
+There will be a PRO version with more advanced features such as stock management, digital downloads, product variations, shipping cost calculation etc.

-Not yet started/planned anything related to that.

-The focus now is on the free version.

-Listing a few things here I want to do in the free version:

-- Add email notifications
-- Better visualization of the orders in the Data Manager
-- Improve tax management
-- Improve shipping options
-- Allow to set options in the Admin Panel
+A free beta program will be launched soon.